phil-barrett/RP23CNC/README.md

 ## Status
 Received first build of the board today (2/10/2025).
 Briefly tested.
 It boots and loads grblHAL firmware.
 Will be testing all features in the next few days.
 Beta testers should expect to have their boards mailed within a week.

-Bad photo (better ones coming when I get some time.
+Bad photo (better ones coming when I get some time).

 ![V0.92 build](https://github.com/phil-barrett/RP23CNC/blob/main/Photos/T2100316.JPG)